shidel/DustyTP7/README.md

 purpose.

 Generally, only the final version of each program, unit, include file, etc. will be provided.
-The main exception to that is when a specific program requires a specific older version of the source to be able to compile.
+The main exception is, when a specific program requires a specific older version of the source to be able to compile, it will be included.
 I will also try and provide a brief description of what each of them does.

+Anyway, this is a work in progress.
+Most of my old source files are jumbled about in nested directories and didn't include version numbers.
+Multiple copies of the same code.
+Backup copies.
+Missing units in projects.
+Over 20 years, migrating from one computer to another, I'm ammazed I still have nearly all of it.
+But, its a rats nest of source code.
+So, as I find time to weed through it, I plan to keep adding stuff.

+Some of the stuff to come includes: Text mode smooth scrolling directory lister.
+Pre-Windows application launcher, Couple Games... and more Utilities.

 Compiled versions of each program are located under the bin directory.